aimxhaisse/geo-backtracer/README.md

 ## Development

-Development environment for now is on Mac OS, but could likely be adapted to Unices (goal is to have this run on GNU/Linux).
+Development environment for now is on Mac OS, but the project compiles and runs on Linux as well (see Dockerfile):

 Install the following dependencies: